 The importance of executive reputation management

-Your executive reputation is the heart of your personal brand and often your company’s brand as well.
-Everything an executive does or says reflects on the company brand and in turn, determines the image of the company.
+Your executive reputation is the heart of your personal brand and your company’s brand.
+Everything an executive does or says reflects on the company brand and determines the company’s image.

 Reputation management is important for the success of most individuals.
 Whether you’re starting from scratch or working to improve search results, the more owned media you have, the better.
 Owned media is content that you can control.